 Are you a coffee lover?
 Have you heard of the latest trend in coffee brewing – piccolo coffee?
 If not, you’re in for a treat!
-We’ll discuss everything you need to know about piccolo java- from its origins to how to make it.
-So, what is piccolo coffee?
+I’ll discuss everything you need to know about piccolo java- from its origins to how to make it.
+So, what is Piccolo coffee?

 - What Is Piccolo Coffee?